Residential Assistants Recruitment

-Welcome to the Residential Assistants recruitment page for 2019-2020.
-This rewarding and challenging role offers UCD students a rewarding experience helping students to get the most from their University experience.
+Welcome to the Residential Assistants recruitment page for 2023-2024.
+This challenging role offers UCD students a rewarding experience helping students to get the most from their University experience.
 The RAs are current UCD students who live on campus and are on duty outside of office hours and at the weekend.
-The role also offers greatly subsidised accommodation and valuable experience to help increase your employability when your studies are complete.
+The role also offers greatly subsidised accommodation and a valuable experience to help increase your employability when your studies are complete.

-If you are interested your application has to be submitted on-line by 5 pm on the 11th February.
-As your on-line application must be completed in one attempt, it is recommend that you prepare the questions in advance (you can download the questions in a pdf to help you prepare).
+If you are interested your application has to be submitted on-line once the application process opens.
+You will only be able to submit a single application.
 In addition to your personal details (including current GPA) and you will be required to provide short statements (of 100 words approx.) in support of your application.

 Please note the following:

-Please note that if you are shortlisted you will be invited to a brief interview (30 minutes), scheduled provisionally from the 25th to the 27th of March inclusive.
+Please note that if you are shortlisted you will be invited to an interview assessment, scheduled provisionally for Monday 20th March 2023.

 Residential Assistants live as part of the UCD Student Residences community and help develop that community by providing leadership and defining student life in each residence.